The Floured Table

 In a medium sized bowl, combine the flour, corn starch, baking soda, baking powder and kosher salt.
 Whisk together and set aside.

-Step 2: To the bowl of a stand mixer fitted with the paddle attachment, add the butter and powdered sugar.
-Beat together on medium speed until well combined.
+Beat butter and powdered sugar together on medium speed until well combined.
 Scrape down sides of bowl.

-Step 3: Add egg yolks one at a time, beating well between additions.
-Scrape down sides of bowl to ensure mixture is well combined.
+Add egg yolks one at a time.
+Scrape down sides of bowl.
 Add vanilla and mix again.

-Step 5: Gather dough into a disc and place between two large sheets of parchment paper.
-Roll out dough to a thickness of ⅛".
+Gather dough into a disc and place between two large sheets of parchment paper.
+Roll dough to ⅛" thick.
 Refrigerate rolled dough (still in parchment) on an upside down baking sheet for 30 minutes.

 Hint: If you don't have parchment, roll the dough out on a surface dusted with a bit of powdered sugar rather than flour.

-Step 9: Bake one sheet of cookies at a time for 10 minutes on center rack of oven.
-Cookie should be a light golden brown on the base, but still pale on top.
+Bake for 10 minutes on center rack of oven.
 Leave to fully cool on baking sheet.
 Repeat with remaining cookies.

-Filled Argentine shortbread cookies on a plate with dulce de leche in a piping bag nearby.
+Filled Argentine shortbread cookies on a white plate.

 Variations